vain0x/milone-lang/docs/refs/syntax.md

     digit = [0-9]

-A hex digit is one of ASCII digits and ASCII alphabets in the A-F range.
+A hex digit is one of ASCII digits and ASCII hex alphabets (A-F and a-f).

     hex = [0-9A-Fa-f]